dougsm/egad/index.md

 ---

-## Code
+## Dataset Creation

-Please see the [master branch](https://github.com/dougsm/egad/) for instructions on running the code.
+Please see the [master branch](https://github.com/dougsm/egad/) for instructions on running the code for generating an Evolved dataset of objects.
+We provide a Singularity container to easy deployment and reproduction.

 ---